ProteinUniverseAtlas/AFDB90v4/README.md

 ## Repo organisation

 The code is organised in python notebooks (for major data analysis), python scripts (for large-scale data generation and processing) and bash scripts.
-The Notebooks are divided into three main analysis tasks, and describe which scripts were used to generate and analyse the data (which is also provided precomputed in https://zenodo.org/record/7759303#.ZBr5BezMIeY).
+The Notebooks are divided into three main analysis tasks, and describe which scripts were used to generate and analyse the data (which is also provided precomputed in https://zenodo.org/record/7759303#.ZBr5BezMIeY.

+## How to use this repo

+Just download the code in the repo and the data in [Zenodo](https://zenodo.org/record/7759303#.ZBr5BezMIeY) and follow the Jupyter Notebooks.

 ## Dependencies